-Climate hazards are short-, medium-or long-term climate events that have the potential to cause damage or harm to humans and natural systems.
+Climate hazards are short or long-term climate events that have the potential to cause damage or harm to humans and natural systems.
 These include meteorological, climatological, hydrological, geophysical or biological events.
 Variability in hazard exposure across the city should be acknowledged.
 The hazard assessment should identify the probability, intensity and timescale of the key hazards in a city, taking into account the city's historic trends and current situation, as well as future scenarios based on available scientific evidence through to 2050, and beyond 2050 where possible.

-There is an assessment of the changing frequency, severity and scale of all significant climate hazards through to 2050.
-Hazard scenarios are based on standard local methodologies where available, or are based on a medium-emissions scenario (e.g. representative concentration pathways peaking at 4.5 by 2100).
-20
+There is an assessment of the changing frequency, severity and scale of all significant climate hazards through to 2030 with a commitment to assessing climate hazards through to 2050.
+Hazard scenarios are based on standard local methodologies or at least on a medium-emissions scenario (i.e. Representative concentration pathways peaking at 4.5 by 2100).